AmishaManga/CodingAssignments/TwitterFeedSimulation/Readme.md

 ### Future work:

-* Dockerize application to run on any operating system
+* Dockerize application to run on any operating system.